 Now, the heater and evaporator housing assembly is exposed.
 Just three bolts hold the housing onto the firewall.
 But the housing cannot be removed until the heater hose and evaporator connections in the engine compartment have been disconnected.

-Disconnecting the Heater Hoses and Evaporator Supply and Return Lines
+Step 13: Disconnect the Heater Hoses and Evaporator Supply and Return Lines

 The heater hoses and evaporator supply and return connection points must be disconnected from the firewall within the engine compartment.
 In the Kia Sportage, access to these connection points is next to impossible unless the intake manifold is removed.
 And removal of the intake manifold is difficult unless the wiper assembly cowling is first removed.
 The cowling hangs over the manifold and makes it difficult to gain access to the manifold bracket bolts.

-Removing the Wiper Assembly Cowling
+Remove the Wiper Assembly Cowling